An apocalypse so inevitable, the Fourth Horseman stayed home.

 Yet, DOM Content Loaded and First Contentful Paint are the only two metrics presented in Google’s Page Speed Insights which is a core tool for a lot of developers.
-I think it may shift the webmaster’s focus towards optimizing what they see rather than focus on real user experience.
+I think it may shift the webmaster’s focus towards optimizing what they see rather than focusing on real user experience.

 Even the biggest websites out there seem to have a problem keeping up with the latest trends in SEO.
 Here are some examples of this…

 As you can see above, USA Today seems to be invisible to Googlebot mobile.
-This may be a huge problem once they move to mobile first!
+This may be a huge problem once they move to mobile-first!

 This problem is massive and spreading.
 In many cases, this can cause a partial or total de-indexing from Google.